Your 3-Month-Old Baby’s Development and Milestones

 Baby Development Milestones

 There’s a lot happening this month as your baby grows and becomes more aware of their physical self and the world around them.
-Here’s a look at some of the developments you may observe.
+Take a look at our visual below for a quick overview of the development milestones of a 3-month-old, and keep reading for more detailed insight into each milestone.

 Thanks to developing bones and muscles, your baby is now able to stretch out their body, showing you just how long they are.
 On average, they’re probably growing about 1 to 1 1/2 inches per month and gaining about 1 1/2 to 2 pounds.
-Keep in mind that every baby is unique, and your baby’s growth may differ from these estimations.
+Keep in mind that every baby is unique, and your baby’s growth spurts at 3 months may differ from these estimations.

-Your 3-month-old baby is slowly gaining more control over their body and the way they move.
-As a newborn, many of their movements were involuntary reflexes, but now they may start to be more intentional as they move their head, hands, and feet, for example.
+Your 3-month-old baby is gaining more control over their body and movements.
+While many of their actions were once involuntary reflexes, they’re now becoming more purposeful.
+You may notice your baby starting to move their head, hands, and feet with more intent.

 Watching a baby’s personality emerge is one of the many joys of parenthood.
 Have you noticed your baby is smiling more and responding to your voice?
 That’s great!
 It’s likely that they really enjoy playtime with you and other people, and they’re now able to express their enjoyment with their face and whole body.
 They may even start to imitate some of your movements and facial expressions.
 If this isn’t happening yet, or if you’re wondering what a 3-month-old baby “should” be doing, remind yourself that all babies develop in their own way and on their own timeline.

-Your baby’s healthcare provider will share a variety of ways you can help foster your 3-month-old baby’s development.
+Your baby’s healthcare provider will share a variety of activities and things to do with your 3-month-old to help foster their development.
 Many of these suggested activities will encourage movement and help your baby master the skills they will need to roll over, sit, and hold their head up, whereas others will promote cognitive and sensory development.

-Try the following strategies and activities to help support your 3-month-old baby’s development:
+Try the following strategies and activities to help support the development milestones of a 3-month-old baby:

 Promote hand-eye coordination.
-Encourage your baby to grasp for small objects like toys or your fingers.
+Wondering how to entertain your 3-month-old while also promoting their development?
+It’s so simple!
+Encourage your baby to grasp for small objects like toys, rattles, or your fingers.
 They’ll need this skill as they learn to bring their hands to their mouth successfully.

 Aid visual development.
 Your baby’s distance vision, color vision, and tracking skills are all improving during this month.
-Help them along by introducing stimulating colors, patterns, and textures for them to enjoy in the form of toys, books, colorful mobiles, play mats, and other activities.
+Help them along by introducing stimulating colors, patterns, and textures for them to enjoy in the form of sensory toys, rattles, simple picture books with different colors and patterns, colorful mobiles, play mats, and other activities.

 So, how much formula or how many ounces of breast milk might your 3-month-old consume?
 It’s now about 5 to 6 ounces on average.
 And how often does a 3-month-old eat when either breastfed or formula-fed?
 Their feedings will be less frequent, about 6 to 8 feedings in a 24-hour period.